megmop2/star-schema-assignment/README.md

 This project demonstrates the design of a star schema for a clinical data warehouse.
 It was completed as part of a cloud computing course assignment.

+## Note on Data
+This project was built using a simulated EMR schema provided in a university course.
+Due to privacy and access restrictions, the actual data is not included.
+The SQL code demonstrates schema creation and design, not live execution results.

 ## Project Contents

 - **Assignment_1.sql** – SQL script for creating the dimension and fact tables, with appropriate primary and foreign key constraints.